SatyamSaxena1/codeobserver-preview/codeobserver-poc/README.md

    ```
    Then press <kbd>F5</kbd> in VS Code to start a new Extension Development Host session.
 4. Trigger insights:
+   - Run `CodeObserver: Activate (Start Monitoring)` from the command palette to initialize the observer for the current window.
-   - Save files or execute Copilot commands to generate automatic analyses (subject to cool-down).
+   - After activation, save files or execute Copilot commands to generate automatic analyses (subject to cool-down).
    - Run `CodeObserver: Run Strategic Analysis` from the command palette for a manual insight.
    - Click the status bar item or run `CodeObserver: Show Latest Insight` to view results.
    - Browse previous results with `CodeObserver: Show Insight History`.